Rare Vintage Stratton Powder Compacts

 This antique powder compact is intriguing and very special.
 It is rare.
 The ‘Clipped Round’ was only known to be available in one year and it is this date that helped me to unlock its history.
 Knowing that this piece was going to be part of a collection I felt that it was important to make a fact pack worthy of the piece.

 I started to wonder about the lid decoration and the date.
 I had a hunch that both were particularly significant.
 Stratton Co.
-Ltd. were situated at 3 Hamsell Street, Jewin Street, E.C.1.
-The manufacturing premises were sited at Balmoral Works, Birmingham.
+Ltd. was situated at 3 Hamsell Street, Jewin Street, E.C.1. and the manufacturing premises were sited at Balmoral Works, Birmingham.

 The well known press photographer, Bert Hardy, brought his son, Michael to see the panda.